Father and Son (song): Johnny Cash versions

+Johnny Cash recorded the song twice in his career.
+The first time he covered the song in 1974 for his 48th album The Junkie and the Juicehead Minus Me.
+This cover, titled Father and Daughter (Father and Son), was a duet with stepdaughter Rosie Nix Adams (with lyrics adjusted to adhere to the different subject matter).
+This version presented the song as a back and forth conversation between a father and a daughter imploring each other how to approach one's life while the former asks his daughter to stay while she yearns to leave.

+A new recording of the Father and Son cover appeared on Cash's posthumous compilation release Unearthed (2003), which featured outtakes from his American Recordings sessions over the years.
+This duet featured Fiona Apple, and retained the lyrics of Stevens' original song.

 Boyzone version

-Irish boy band Boyzone released a cover of "Father and Son" in November 1995, reaching number two on the UK Singles Chart and number one on the Irish Singles Chart.
+Irish boy band Boyzone released a cover of "Father and Son" in November 1995 by Polydor Records, reaching number two on the UK Singles Chart and number one on the Irish Singles Chart.
 The cover received a platinum sales status certification from the British Phonographic Industry.
 The cover was the 13th-best-selling single of 1995 in the UK.
 In Ireland, it became their fourth consecutive number-one single, and it found international success, peaking at number two in Australia, number 11 in France, and number 15 in Germany.